 - Post-prandial blood sugar: “Post-prandial” simply means a blood sugar reading taken after you eat a meal.
 Our goal on keto is to keep blood sugar low, thereby minimizing our insulin response.
 If you aren’t sure how your body will respond to a certain meal, test your blood sugar one-hour, two-hours and three-hours after eating.
 Try to limit post-prandial blood sugar to below 140 mg/dL (7.8 mmol/L) and ideally below 120 mg/dL (6.7 mmol/L).
 Healthy fats consumed in food have virtually no impact on blood sugar, which is part of the reason why a low-carb/high-fat diet is excellent at keeping you feeling full AND minimizing blood sugar response.

-For more information on tracking blood sugar with Heads Up Health, check out our blog post and the video below:
+For more information on the advanced features for tracking blood sugar with Heads Up Health, check out our blog post and the video below:

 Step 3 – Beat Down Body Composition

 Weighing oneself every few days is another important monitor.
 The state of ketosis causes a diuretic effect resulting in weight loss due to loss of body fluid, which may be 5-10% of total body weight in the first few weeks of going keto.
 This is why it is imperative to hydrate with fluids and keep an eye on the scale, especially during the early stages of keto.

 Once your body’s mineral and fluid levels have had a chance to adapt to the new diet, your body will start melting away unwanted fat.
 By keeping blood sugar low through a low-carb/high-fat diet and minimizing insulin response, we shift the body’s metabolism to burning fat instead of storing fat.
 Even better is the fact that unlike a traditional calorie-restricted diet, you won’t be sacrificing muscle mass as you lose weight.